 The Authority does not have the mandate to set the remuneration of council appointed members, such as mana whenua representatives, nor is it required to provide guidance on appointed members remuneration as this is outside its jurisdiction.
 Councils are encouraged to contact Local Government New Zealand who may be able to provide assistance.

-The allowances that apply to all elected members are not part of the council’s governance remuneration pool.
+The allowances that apply to all local government members are not part of the council’s governance remuneration pool.

-Find out about current allowances for elected members:
+Find out about current allowances for local government members:

 The governance remuneration pool does not apply to the remuneration for:

 Their remuneration is set separately by the Authority.